 (f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2001; and

-(g) must be approved by the accounting officer prior to publication of the invitation for bids in terms of paragraph 22 of this Policy.
+(g) must be approved by the accounting officer or his/her delegate prior to publication of the invitation for bids in terms of paragraph 22 of this Policy.

 (3) A bid specification committee must be composed of one or more officials of Mogale City Local Municipality preferably the Executive Manager responsible for the function involved, and may, when appropriate, include external specialist advisors.